M-Nitsche/BeeWatch/README.md

 to do

 (Christin Scheib)
-Running the prerecorded video on the flask server led to a performance of 0,23 seconds per frame.
-An even more significant decrease in the runtime was running the model on a camera stream.
-Here we could only observe a performance of around 0.32 seconds per frame.
+Running the prerecorded video on the flask server led to a performance of 0,16 seconds per frame.
+A slight decrease in the runtime was running the model on a camera stream.
+Here we could only observe a performance of around 0.17 seconds per frame.

 # Lessons Learned

 Even though the Jetson Nano is optimized for IoT applications it has its limitations.
-As Yolov5 is a quite large model it uses a lot of the system's resources.
+As YOLOv5 is a quite large model it uses a lot of the system's resources.
 This leads to non-responsiveness and freezing during the loading of the model.
 Here it would be interesting to compare the performance of smaller models that are optimized to running on these devices.

 # References
 [1] Klein, A. M., Vaissiere, B. E., Cane, J. H., Steffan-Dewenter, I., Cunningham, S. A., Kremen, C. & Tscharntke, T. (2007): Importance of pollinators in changing landscapes for world crops.
 Proceedings of the Royal Society B: Biological Sciences, 274, 303-313.